lightlinux/mini-buildd/doc/user.rst

 Via Python Code
 ===============

+.. note:: Unfortunately, some functionality may not work if you
+          are using different main django versions on the mini-buildd instance and the client system.

 This needs extra package ``python-mini-buildd`` for the client API python module ``client_1_0``.
 Credentials are handled via ``python-keyring``.